qlik-oss/core-website/README.md

 Currently the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme is used but this shall be changes to a theme matches Qlik branding.

-For the generated site, see [core.qlik.com](https://core.qlik.com).
+For the generated site, visit [core.qlik.com](https://core.qlik.com).

 ## Prerequisites